eraserhd/Idris-book/chapters/types.md

 <!-- yadda yadda want it to mean something? -->

-In C, we have lots of back doors to reinterpret the type -- it is a necessary practice, in fact!
-So we call C "weakly typed."
+C has back doors to reinterpret the type, so we call it "weakly typed."
 Weakness would hurt us in Idris, since one of our goals is to prove things about our program.
 So Idris is "strongly typed."